Opening Leads against Suits

 (2) Long Suits

 If partner has not bid, generally lead your long suit even against a suit contract.
-But if you hold a sequence of two honours, lead the top, not a low card. e.g. ♠KQ853 lead the ♠K (whereas in no trumps the correct card would be fourth highest, i.e. ♠7).
+But if you hold a sequence of two honours, lead the top, not a low card. e.g. ♠KQ873 lead the ♠K (whereas in no trumps the correct card would be fourth highest, i.e. ♠7).
 When defending suit contracts, you won't have time to lead low cards away from honours, because you'll never develop your long suit.
 It will be trumped!

 (3) Short suits?

 You can try to ruff (= "trump") one or more of declarer's winners by leading a singleton (or occasionally a doubleton), but you need to pick the right time.
 It's best if your singleton is in an unbid suit, where there's some chance partner holds the ace or some strength.
 Also, partner needs to be able to gain the lead to give you the ruff, before declarer can draw trumps.
-So, holding a trump honour like the king is good, because you now you will win the lead before all your trumps are gone.
+So, holding a trump honour like the king is good, because now you will win the lead before all your trumps are gone.

 Don't lead short suits if your singleton is in a suit bid by the opponents.
 It's unlikely your partner has much strength there, and even if they do, it may help declarer to develop long suit winners in that suit later.
 Also, it may help declarer realise that the suit is breaking badly if they discover your shortage.
 Often it's better to let declarer find these things out all by themselves.

-Leading a doubleton is even less effective, because partner has to work out whether it's a singleton or a doubleton. and may play the suit when you have another card in it, thinking you're going to be able to trump.
+Leading a doubleton is even less effective, because partner has to work out whether it's a singleton or a doubleton.
+They may play the suit again when you have another card in it, thinking you're going to be able to trump.
 It's very disappointing when you follow to the suit instead.
 Leading doubleton honours are usually the worst thing you can do, e.g. the ♥K from ♥K6, or the ♥Q from ♥Q8.
 Your partner may think you have another honour in the suit, and it often gives declarer another trick.
 For this to work, you need to find partner with the ace or at least a high honour.

 If you hold four of declarer's trumps, funnily enough DON'T lead your shortage.
 Having you trump may make it easier for declarer to draw your trumps later.
 Instead, start with your long suit, and hope to shorten declarer's trumps by forcing him to trump your long suit.
 This way you might gain trump control.
 This is called a "forcing" defence.